 Many times I see on the forums and Google Searches of beginners to saltwater aquariums asking ‘What is a Refugium’ and ‘What Does It Do?’

 Refugiums are small tanks added to a reef aquarium that are used to grow micro-fauna and macro-algae that feed the livestock and help consume excess nutrients that nuisance algae use to grow.
-They can be easily installed in a sump or hang on the side of the aquarium.
+They can be easily installed in a sump or hung on the side of the aquarium.

 These ingenious add-ons to your aquarium provide an area to grow algae out of sight of the main display and help prevent your glass turning green or have nuisance algae overtaking your beautiful aquarium.